Brendonovich/prisma-client-rust/docs/src/pages/reading-data/pagination.md

+---
-# Pagination
+title: Pagination
+desc: Query pagination
+layout: ../../layouts/MainLayout.astro
+---

-Pagination allows you to alter which records are returned from `find_first` and `find_many` queries, and on many relations.
+Pagination allows you to specify what range of records are returned from `find_first` and `find_many` queries, and on many relations.

-All of these methods can used together, and the order they are used in does not matter.

 The examples use the following schema: